 Schedule A demonstrates your ability to keep or rehire employees and maintain their salary levels.
 Therefore, it asks for total cash compensation amounts, average FTE, and amounts that will support the information you’ll provide on the loan forgiveness calculation form.
 Use the Schedule A worksheet to go through the process.
 You can also pull this data from your payroll system or ask your payroll provider for it.

-The SBA also released an EZ loan forgiveness form for borrowers who may have simpler business models.
-If any of the following criteria apply to you, you can file Form 3508EZ.
+Yes, the SBA has an EZ loan forgiveness form for borrowers that meet certain criteria.
+If either of the following criteria apply to you, you can file Form 3508EZ.

-- I didn’t reduce salary or hourly wages of any employee by more than 25% during the covered period and I didn’t reduce the number of employees or the average paid hours of employees between Jan.
+- I didn’t reduce the salary or hourly wages of any employee by more than 25% during the covered period (compared to the most recent quarter prior to the covered period) and I didn’t reduce the number of employees or the average paid hours of employees between Jan.
 1, 2020, and the end of the covered period.

-- I didn’t reduce salary or hourly wages of any employee by more than 25% during the covered period and I was unable to operate during the covered period at the same level of business activity I experienced before Feb.
+- I didn’t reduce the salary or hourly wages of any employee by more than 25% during the covered period (compared to the most recent quarter prior to the covered period) and I was unable to operate during the covered period at the same level of business activity I experienced before Feb.
 15, 2020, due to compliance with health directives.

 When should I apply for loan forgiveness?